connectrpc/connect-query-es/.github/RELEASING.md

 1. Choose a new version (e.g. 1.2.3), making sure to follow semver.
 Note that all packages in this repository use the same version number.
-2. Trigger the prepare-release workflow that will create a release PR.
+2. Run `npm run setversion 1.2.3` and open a PR with the changes.

-- Note: If releasing for a hotfix of a major version that is behind the current main branch, make sure to create an appropriate branch (e.g. release/v1.x) before running the workflow with the branch name set as the base_branch.
+- Note: If releasing for a hotfix of a major version that is behind the current main branch, base the PR on an appropriate branch (e.g. release/v1.x).

-3. Edit the PR description with release notes.
+3. Use the release notes as the PR description.
 See the section below for details.
 4. Make sure CI passed on your PR and ask a maintainer for review.
 5. After approval, merge your PR.
+6. Create a GitHub release for the new version, with a tag `v1.2.3` on the merge commit, using the same release notes.
+7. The tag triggers the publish workflow, which publishes to npm.
+Monitor the run and make sure it succeeds.

 ## Release notes